arashnm80/spot-seek-bot/README.md

 Also if you are a programmer you are welcome to contribute and improve the project or use it for yourself.

-This bot is not a new idea and many others have done this before, So I'm not sure how much it is worth to spend time on.
-It depends on many factors like my time, server costs and your feedbacks, so for now let's look at it just as a fun weekend project.😉✌️

 There is also a similar bot created by my friend [aliilapro](https://github.com/ALIILAPRO): [Spotdlrobot](https://t.me/Spotdlrobot)

 ## csv files columns guide